bisteinoff/db-tagcloud-for-woocommerce/readme.txt

 Stable tag: trunk
 License: GPL2

-The plugin helps to make a tag cloud for Woocommerce category pages using a shortcode that is highly beneficial for optimizing your website for Google, Bing, Yandex and other search engines (SEO)
+The plugin helps to easily make a tag cloud of pages for any Woocommerce attribute using a shortcode.
+This is highly beneficial for optimizing your website for Google, Bing, Yandex and other search engines (SEO).

 == Description ==

-DB Tagcloud for Woocommerce is an easy (i.e. automated) solution for creating and styling a tagcloud on a category product page on your site.
+DB Tagcloud for Woocommerce is an easy (i.e. automated) solution for creating and styling a tagcloud for any Woocommerce attribute.
+You can use the generated shortcode on any page of your website.

 == Installation ==